-I recently was lucky to spend a week exploring this popular Mexican beach destination, and I made an effort to check out all the most popular activities in Puerto Vallarta so I could write up this list of my 25 picks for the best things to do in Puerto Vallarta.
+Over multiple trips recently, I’ve spent more than two months exploring this popular Mexican beach destination.
+I made an effort to check out all the most popular activities in Puerto Vallarta.
+This list includes my top 25 picks for the best things to do in Puerto Vallarta.
+And while you’re here, check out this guide to Where to Stay in Puerto Vallarta (Best Areas & Places)!

 25 Fun Things to Do in Puerto Vallarta, Mexico